Aysha-sharma/Codsoft-Java/README.md

 - A random number is generated between 1 and 100.
 - User guesses until correct or max attempts are reached.
 - Supports multiple rounds and keeps track of score.

+### 2. 📊 Student Grade Calculator
+A console-based program that:
+- Accepts the number of subjects and marks for each subject.
+- Validates input marks (0–100).
+- Calculates total marks, average percentage, and assigns grades (A+, A, B, C, D, or F).
+- Displays a detailed **report card**.

+---

 ## 🧠 What I Learned